 Even though using a spice grinder is relatively easy, there are some options that take a while to get accustomed to.

-Look for grinders that have a simple layout and functional to use.
+Look for grinders that have a simple layout and are functional to use.
+These include the RRH 500G Electric Spice Nut and Coffee Grinder and CGOLDENWALL Stainless Steel Electric Herb Grinder.

 If the grinder is hard to assemble, chances are you will end up not using it on a daily basis.
 So simple design with functional structure is the priority.